 Statements could be used in court to contradict your testimony if something you said in the statement was different from your testimony.
 It is best to avoid providing statements and discussing your accident until you discuss the matter with a Kansas City slip and fall attorney.

 7. Contact a Kansas City Slip & Fall Lawyer

-If you have not spoken with an attorney, it is a good idea to do so in most slip and fall cases.
-Working with an attorney as soon as possible after an injury can help you avoid mistakes that could hurt your case.
-It also relieves stress because a slip and fall attorney will handle all aspects of your claim, including but not limited to:
+If you have not spoken with our attorney, it is a good idea to do so in most slip and fall cases.
+Working with our attorney as soon as possible after an injury can help you avoid mistakes that could hurt your case.
+It also relieves stress because our slip and fall attorney will handle all aspects of your claim, including but not limited to:

 - Investigating the accident